Opportunities to meet us

 - Priority will be given to candidates who are able to speak and write French to at least A-level standard

-If you meet our academic and skills selection criteria, we will ask you to attend an assessment day.
+If you meet our academic and skills selection criteria, we will ask you to complete some exercises online.
+If you are successful, we will invite you to attend an assessment day.
 This is an opportunity for you to meet the team and to decide whether Gide London is the right fit for you.
 We will also ask you to take part in various tasks to demonstrate your skills and potential.
 We believe that this part of selecting our future trainees is very definitely a two-way process and we will give you plenty of opportunity to have frank discussions with our current trainees and our lawyers.

-If you progress to the second round of the selection process, you will be invited to an interview with the Gide London partner in charge and the training principal.
-Interviews will take place in the first two weeks of September 2017 and we generally interview around 10% of applicants.
+If you pass the assessment, you will be invited to an interview with the Gide London Managing Partner and the Training Principal.
+Interviews will take place by the end of September and we generally interview around 10% of applicants.

-We aim to make offers to successful candidates in the second or third week of September 2017 and we will give you two weeks within which to accept or decline our offer.
+We will aim to make offers to successful candidates in the firsr two weeks of October 2023 and we will give you two weeks within which to accept or decline our offer.

 We will always inform you if your application has not been successful and will provide the reasons for your being unsuccessful upon request.
-We will do our best to respond as quickly as possible, but we may not get back to you until September once this year’s recruitment programme has finished.
+We will do our best to respond as quickly as possible, but we may not get back to you until November once the recruitment programme has finished.